 If you are in one of those seasons now, our article on why you should never pray for an easy life speaks directly to the theology of faithfulness through difficulty — and why persisting in prayer even when it feels futile is, paradoxically, often the moment when something profound is being built.

-Disclosure: This post contains affiliate links to Bookshop.org.
+Affiliate disclosure: This post contains affiliate links to Bookshop.org.
 If you purchase through these links, we may earn a small commission at no extra cost to you — which supports independent bookshops and our free, faith-based content.
-Thank you.
+We only recommend what we genuinely trust.

 Prayer and Devotionals

-Building a daily relationship with God requires daily material to engage with — Scripture to sit with, prayers to return to, reflections that meet you where you are.
-This collection is chosen specifically for older adults seeking a sustainable daily devotional rhythm: books that are substantive without being overwhelming, spiritually honest without being academic, and accessible for any time of day or level of energy.
+Building a daily relationship with God requires daily material to engage with.
+This collection is chosen specifically for older adults seeking a sustainable daily devotional rhythm — substantive without being overwhelming, spiritually honest without being academic.

 Find Your Daily Devotional →